-Area Aspect Mitigation Measures Responsibility Adopt the principles of careful avoidance to ensure exposure levels are well below of generally accepted standards Quarterly Engineering Division (KESC) Design the Grid stations in such a way to ensure that EMFs are minimized by adjusting the voltage and load requirements.
-At the time of planning and during operations Engineering Division (KESC) tic Field Impact on Living Environment Design the Transmission line accordingly as not to increase background EMF at sensitive receptors At the time of planning and during operations Engineering Division (KESC)/ Project Manager Electromagnetic Field on Living Depth of trenches and distance of grid stations from living environment will provide a reduction in EMF exposure At the time of construction Engineering Division (KESC) Ele Impact Increasing easement (ROW) width will provide a greater buffer distance.
-At the time of construction Engineering Division (KESC) Liaise with nearby residents and undertake EMF monitoring with them.
+Area Aspect Mitigation Measures Monitoring Frequency Responsibility In order to bring the exposure levels of EMF well below the accepted standards, appropriate measures would be taken.
+Quarterly Engineering Division (KESC) tic Field Environment Design the Grid station in such a way to ensure that EMFs are minimized by adjusting the voltage and load requirements.
+Quarterly Engineering Division (KESC)/ Project Manager Electromagnetic Living Distance of Grid station from living environment will provide a reduction in EMF exposure.
+At the time of installation Engineering Division (KESC) Elec Impact on Liaise with nearby residents and undertake EMF monitoring with them.
 Further, maintain the complaints register and supply up to date information to the community upon request regarding EMF.
-Quarterly Engineering Division (KESC)
+Monthly Engineering Division (KESC)